Using the CLI

 The Railway CLI is an open source project on GitHub.
 You can build a binary from source if you wish.

-Authenticating with the CLI
+Authenticating With the CLI

 Before you can use the Railway CLI, you must authenticate the CLI to your Railway account: